katrinleinweber/Markdown-for-bio-scientists/README.md

 ---

-# This is not a scientific talk, but an introduction to a modern way of writing.
+### Markdown is a modern way of writing; has potential to modernise...

-### Any new way of writing may touch many aspects of science

 \begin{center}
     \smartdiagram[bubble diagram]{
         SCIENTIFIC\\WRITING,
-            brainstorming\\ideas,
-            reviewing\\literature,
             preparing\\lectures,
             preparing\\publications,
             analysing\\data,